lukka/get-cmake/README.md

 Steps of `get-cmake`:
   1. If a `cache-hit` occurs (either local or cloud cache), CMake and Ninja are restored from the cache.
      1. if both local and cloud are enabled, the local cache check goes first.
-  2. If none of the enabled caches hits (`cache-miss`):
+  2. If a `cache-miss` occurs, i.e. none of the enabled caches hits:
      1. the action downloads and installs the desired versions of CMake and Ninja.
-     2. the action stores CMake and Ninja in the enabled caches:
+     2. the action stores CMake and Ninja for the enabled caches:
-        1. on the [cloud based GitHub cache](https://www.npmjs.com/package/@actions/cache).
+        1. if enabled, on the [cloud based GitHub cache](https://www.npmjs.com/package/@actions/cache).
 This is beneficial for the next run of the workflow especially on _GitHub-hosted runners_.
-        2. on the local GitHub runner cache.
+        2. if enabled, on the local GitHub runner cache.
 This is beneficial for the next run of the workflow on the same _self-hosted runner_.

         _Note:_ when there is a `cache-hit`, nothing will be stored in any of the caches.
   3. Adds to the `PATH` environment variable the binary directories for CMake and Ninja.